 Why is it important to understand how past experiences influence present behaviours?

 Imagine this scenario: you go through a breakup with your partner.
 It’s hard, but eventually, you move on and find someone new.
 However, even though everything seems fine now, sometimes you can’t help but feel like something is missing—you just can’t put your finger on what that feeling might be or why it happens.
 You’re happy in other areas of your life, so why do these negative emotions keep coming back?
 In some cases, the answer may lie in the way certain memories affect our present behaviour.
-Many people don’t realize that their feelings are tied up with their past experiences until they seek help from a therapist.
+Many people don’t realise that their feelings are tied up with their past experiences until they seek a counselling service and get help from a therapist.

 Counselling helps you in making better decisions